-2.3 Verification and Validation Techniques
+2.2 Verification and Validation Techniques

 During the creation of software, a development team can employ various V&V practices to improve the quality of the software [1].
 For example, different forms of software testing could be used to validate and verify various parts of a system under development.
-Sections of code can be written such that they can be automatically proven correct via an external
+Sections of code can be written such that they can be automatically proven correct via an external theorem prover [14].
+A section of a program that can be logically or mathematically proven correct could be considered more reliable than a section that has "just" been tested for correctness.

 Other V&V practices and techniques require more manual intervention and facilitation.
 For instance, formal code inspections [5] are often used by development teams to evaluate, review, and confirm that a section of code has been written properly and works correctly.
-Pair programmers [17] benefit from having another person review the code as it is written.
+Pair programmers [15] benefit from having another person review the code as it is written.
 Some code might also be based on technical documentation or algorithms that have been previously published, such as white papers, algorithms, or departmental technical reports.
 These manual practices, while they might not be as reliable as more automatic practices due to the higher likelihood of human error, still provide valuable input on the reliability of a system.
-Different V&V techniques will provide a different level of assurance as to how reliable a section of code is.

 The extent of V&V practices used in a development effort can provide information about the estimated defect density of the software prior to product release.
-The Programatica team at the Oregon Graduate Institute at the Oregon Health and Science University (OGI/OHSU) and Portland State University (PSU) has developed a method for high-assurance software development [7, 16].
+The Programatica team at the Oregon Graduate Institute at the Oregon Health and Science University (OGI/OHSU) is working on a method for highassurance software development [14].
 Programmers can create different types of certificates on sections of code based on the V&V technique used by the development on that section of the code.
 Certificates are used to track and maintain the relationship between code and the evidence of the V&V technique used.
-Programatica certificates are provided and maintained by certificate servers [7].
-Each certificate server provides a different type of V&V evidence that is specialized for that server.
-For example, an external formal theorem prover called Alfa can provide a formal proof certificate for methods in a Haskell system [16].
-These certificates are used as evidence that V&V techniques were used to make a high-assurance system [16].
-We propose an extension of Programatica's certificates for defect density estimation whereby the estimate is based upon the effectiveness of the V&V practice (or lack thereof) used in code modules.
+Currently, the three types of V&V techniques that Programatica can create certificates for include expert opinion, unit testing, and formal proof.
+These certificates are used as evidence that V&V techniques were used to make a high-assurance system [14].
+We propose an extension of OGI/OHSU's certificates for defect density estimation whereby the estimate is based upon the effectiveness of the V&V practice (or lack thereof) used in code modules.

-2.4 Metrics to Predict Defect Density
+2.3 Metrics to Predict Defect Density

-Operational profiles have been shown to be effective tools to guide testing and help ensure that a system is reliable [9].
-An operational profile is "the set of operations [available in a system] and their probabilities of occurrence" as used by a customer in the normal use of the system [10].
+Operational profiles have been shown to be effective tools to guide testing and help ensure that a system is reliable [8].
+An operational profile is "the set of operations [available in a system] and their probabilities of occurrence" as used by a customer in the normal use of the system [9].
 However, operational profiles are perceived to add overhead to the software development process as the development team must define and maintain the set of operations and their probabilities of occurrence.
-Rivers and Vouk recognized that operational profile testing is not always performed when modern constraints on market and cost-driven constraints are introduced [12].
-They performed research on evaluating non-operational testing and found that there is a positive correlation between field quality and testing efficiency.
+Rivers and Vouk recognized that operational profile testing is not always performed when modern constraints on market and cost-driven constraints are introduced [11].
+They performed research on evaluating nonoperational testing and found that there is a positive correlation between field quality and testing efficiency.
 Testing efficiency describes the potential for a given test case to find faults at a given point during testing.
-We will utilize non-operational methods in predicting software defect density to minimize developer overhead as much as possible.